Our website uses cookies for statistical purposes.

 Time frame to get a Mexican green card

 1 to 10 days at the Mexican Consulate.
-After approval of the visa through the Mexican Consulate, the procedure to obtain the Mexican green card at the appropriate Mexico Instituto Nacional De Migracion (INM) Immigration office closer to your address could take anywhere from between 1 and 30 days.
+After approval of the visa through the Mexican Consulate, the procedure to obtain the Mexican green card at the appropriate Mexico Instituto Nacional De Migracion (INM) Immigration office closer to your address could take anywhere between 1 and 30 days.

 Fees for Mexican green card and visa